Honors & Awards

-Kendig has not only accomplished those goals, but made them a standard for excellence in his 20-year tenure, as Nebraska is considered among the nation's elite in both the gym and the classroom.
+Kendig has not only accomplished those goals, but made them a standard for excellence in his 23-year tenure, as Nebraska is considered among the nation's elite in both the gym and the classroom.

-In the past 20 seasons of the existence of the NCAA Super Six Finals, Nebraska is one of only six programs, along with Georgia, Alabama, UCLA, Utah and Michigan, to qualify for nine or more team finals, and the Huskers have earned NCAA Championship berths in 13 of the past 16 years.
-Under Kendig, 38 NU gymnasts have combined to earn 127 All-America honors since 1995, nearly 10 times NU's previous total during the program's first 18 seasons.
+In the 23 seasons of the existence of the NCAA Super Six Finals, Nebraska is one of only seven programs, along with Alabama, Florida, Georgia, Michigan, UCLA and Utah to qualify for 10 or more team finals, and the Huskers have earned NCAA Championship berths in 15 of the past 18 years.
+Under Kendig, 40 NU gymnasts have combined to earn 142 All-America honors since 1995, more than 15 times NU's previous total during the program's first 18 seasons.

 For his accomplishments with the Husker gymnastics program, Kendig was honored by his peers as the NCAA Coach of the Year in 1999 and 2003.